 - Removing silencers from the NFA would undermine the law’s success in keeping the public, and law enforcement officers, safe from crime.
 Research shows the use of silenced firearms in crime is rare,Clark, Paul A. “Criminal Use of Firearm Silencers.”
 Western Criminology Review 8, no. 2 (2007): 44–57. http://bit.ly/2kf7emZ. demonstrating the NFA works to keep silencers out of the wrong hands.

 Silencers in the wrong hands create serious public safety risks.

-- The loud noise that a gun makes is one of its most important safety features: when people hear it, they realize they may need to run, hide, or protect others.
+- The loud and distinctive noise that a gun makes is one of its most important safety features: when people hear it, they realize they may need to run, hide, or protect others.

 - Silencers make hunting more dangerous.
 Silencers put hunters—and bystanders—at risk.
 As a Maine Warden Service officer noted, “[g]enerally, discharge of a firearm causes a loud report that all in the immediate area can hear.
 This cautions those in the area, which can prevent possible safety issues.”Ohm, Rachel.
 “Maine’s New Hunting Silencer Law Draws Muted Fire as Deer Season Begins.”
 Centralmaine.com, October 31, 2015. http://bit.ly/2lCMbaX.